mztacat/Boundless-Simplified-Guide/README.md

 ### You must define a separate `gpu_agent` container for each GPU device.
 Use device_ids to target GPU 0(first GPU), 1(second GPU), 2(third GPU), etc.
 ---------------------

+* In `compose.yml,` duplicate the `gpu_agent` section based on the numbers of GPUs where first GPU = 0 and fourth GPU = 3
+  ### Here is a preconfigured 4 GPU count `compose` which i also updated the `broker` services `depend_on`
+  ### We are gonna swap the old `compose.yml` to the preconfigued one

 ```
+cd $HOME && cd boundless
+mv compose.yml backupcompose.yml
+curl -L https://raw.githubusercontent.com/mztacat/Boundless-Simplified-Guide/main/compose.yml -o compose.yml
 ```

 -----------------

 ## Start Broker
 ```
 just broker